exue026/mysite/index.md

     * Implemented Go microservice that makes smart-message email sending event-driven by using Apache Kafka, resulting in a 15x increase in speed compared to the existing system
     * Reduced worst case time from hours to minutes

-# Zeitspace Inc. - Software-Engineer Intern
+## Zeitspace Inc. - Software-Engineering Intern

 I worked at [Zeitspace Inc.](http://zeitspace.com){:target="_blank"}, a recently-established product design and development consulting agency in downtown Kitchener.
 I was involved in the development and productionalization of two products, both with thousands of users.